Showing posts with label Jake Kelley. Show all posts

 Representing the reservation, The Savage is amongst the few indigenous wrestlers.
 He’s on a warpath of destruction using his tomahawk chops, Scalper, and Dreamcatcher to punish anyone who stands in his way.

-Gay connection: Kyle regularly tags himself at drag brunches and other events at the Phoenix, "the best gay bar in Las Vegas."
-Well, wrestling and drag have a lot in common.
-They're both about creating a bigger-than-life persona.
+Kyle regularly tags himself at drag brunches, underwear parties, and other events at the Phoenix, "the best gay bar in Las Vegas."
+So I'm concluding gay or at least gay-allied.

-Jake Kelley: Modeling, arm wrestling, and nekkid cowboys
+Jake Kelley's Hot/Hung Photos, Part 2: Modeling, arm wrestling, and nekkid cowboys

 When he was in Los Angeles to model for UScape Apparel (collegiate sweaters, t-shirts, and such), he took time off for a vacation.